LizardByte/Sunshine/docs/guides.md

 ##### Configuring the login screen layout for multiple monitors

-This is not sunshine-specific, but is a frequent problem I had setting up Sunshine and thought it pertinent to add to the guide.
+This is not Sunshine specific, but is a frequent problem I had setting up Sunshine and thought it pertinent to add to the guide.
 If you are using multiple monitors (even a single monitor with a dummy plug may have this problem) you might notice the streamed login screen has one or more of the following problems:

 1. The text is way too small to see (caused by a too-high resolution)
 2. The mouse cursor is off on some other screen (caused by not mirroring the displays)
-3. there are multiple login screens overlapping each other (caused by differing resolutions, and trying to mirror the display).
+3. There are multiple login screens overlapping each other (caused by differing resolutions, and trying to mirror the display).

 ###### Log in to an X11 Session